eliornataf/work/smart_home_py/README.md

     HOUR_OF_COMING_BACK_HOME = "ENTER THE HOUR ([0-23]) YOU ARE COMING BACK HOME" MINUTE_OF_COMING_BACK_HOME = "ENTER THE MINUTE ([0-59]) YOU ARE COMING BACK HOME"
     ```
+5. Optional: add devices to smart_home.py (deafult is one device from each type)
-5. Run smart_home.py (main file) as the root account
+6. Run smart_home.py (main file) as the root account
+7. Optional: you can press the Esc key to exit the program at any time